seanbreckenridge/plaintext-playlist/README.md

 cd ~/Music && play listall $(plainplay playlistdir)/* | grep -i 'mario' | mpv --shuffle --playlist=-
 ```

+Additionally, since this is just lines of text, you're free to turn the `playlistdir` into a git-tracked directory.

 ---

 I often use this alias: